nfrastack/herald/README.md

 ## Disclaimer

 DNS Companion is an independent project and is not affiliated with, endorsed by, or sponsored by Docker Inc, Tailscale Inc., Traefik Labs, ZeroTier Inc. Any references to these products are solely for the purpose of describing the functionality of this tool, which is designed to enhance the usage of their applications.
 This tool is provided as-is and is not an official product of any of their respective plaforms.
-I'm also not a lawyer, so if you represent commercial interests of companies above and have cocnerns, let's talk.
+I'm also not a lawyer, so if you represent commercial interests of companies above and have concerns, let's talk.

 ## Maintainer